-> A new driver who accrues 6 or more points, and has their licence revoked, will revert to a learner driver status.
-This means having to drive accompanied, with L plates on, until the driving test is taken, and passed.
+A new driver who accrues 6 or more points, and has their licence revoked, will revert to a learner driver status.
 There is also the likelihood of an increase in insurance premiums.

 A driving disqualification would mean that the driver would be committing a serious offence should they drive any mechanically propelled motor vehicle in England and Wales.
 The commission of this offence often leads to a sentence of imprisonment.

-Loss of a driving licence can have wide ranging consequences for a young person, including not being able to get to college, or employment, and the loss of independence.
+Loss of a driving licence can have wide ranging consequences for a new driver, including not being able to get to college, or employment, and the loss of independence.
+New drivers are also less likely to have the experience or knowledge to know how to try and save their driving licence.
 It is therefore essential to ensure the best advice is received.

 New Drivers Frequently Asked Questions